LiDDA: Data Driven Attribution at LinkedIn: Experimentation Results

 \subsubsection{Prediction Stability}

 We first assess the model's performance using binary classification metrics, aiming for high predictive accuracy.
-We hold 10\% training data for validation and separate the rest into 10 subsets.
+We hold 10\% of the training data for validation and separate the rest into 10 subsets.
 We retrain an attribution model on each subset, evaluate it on the holdout dataset, and record its performance.
 The resulting prediction performances converge ($>0.97$ for ROC-AUC and PR-AUC), confirming that the attribution model has high prediction power and exhibits consistent results. \\ We also evaluate the stability of predicted conversion rate using the Anderson-Darling statistic \cite{stephens1974edf, anderson1952asymptotic}.
-The result shows that the predicted conversion rate are consistent over time.
-Further information is provided in Appendix~\ref{apx:stablility}.
+The result shows that the predicted conversion rates are consistent over time.